JakeSteam/WordNetToSQLite/README.md

 - `type`:
   - Always `adjective` / `adverb` / `noun` / `verb`.
 - `definition`:
-  - Definition of the word, will contain multiple separated by `#` if the word appears as a synonym for another word.
+  - Definition of the word, only uses first definition.
   - Most profane definitions (1124) are replaced with empty space.
   - May contain bracketed usage information, e.g. `(dated)`.
   - May contain special characters like `'`, `$`, `!`, `<`, `[`, etc.